gitlabhq/gitlab-runner/docs/executors/docker.md

 > ```
 >
 That is changed in version `v1.8`.
-To understand why we changed this and how incorrect usage of may be revealed please look into issue [#1905](https://gitlab.com/gitlab-org/gitlab-runner/issues/1905).
+To understand why we changed this and how incorrect usage of it may be revealed please look into issue [#1905](https://gitlab.com/gitlab-org/gitlab-runner/issues/1905).

 **When to use this pull policy?**